riad-azz/tiktok-saver/README.md

 docker-compose up -d --build
 ```

-## Project Setup

-As i mentioned above you might want to add more security or tweak some stuff which i encourage you to do so that it fits your need.
-But other than that here is what you need to know:

-### Docker Compose
+## Docker Compose

 The `docker-compose.yml` is what holds the whole project together and links all the containers.

 You can tweak a lot of stuff here, like changing the `REDIS_PASSWORD`, changing `ports` or add more workers to the flask [gunicorn](https://gunicorn.org/) and other stuff, check out [docker compose docs](https://docs.docker.com/compose/) to learn more about it.

-### Backend Setup
+## Flask - Backend

 First thing you must do is go to `tiktok-saver/backend` and rename `.env.example` to `.env`.

 Here is what you need to know:

+### Rate limiting

-**Rate limiting**: [flask-limiter](https://flask-limiter.readthedocs.io/en/stable/) is used for rate limiting, you can customize it to your liking in `backend/app/extensions/limiter.py` as for the main settings in `.env`:
+[flask-limiter](https://flask-limiter.readthedocs.io/en/stable/) is used for rate limiting, you can customize it to your liking in `backend/app/extensions/limiter.py` as for the main settings in `.env`:

 - RATELIMIT_ENABLED : pretty straight forwards, this determines wether rate limiting is used or not.